intro-to-git/intro-to-git.github.io/src/content/lessons/intro-to-git.md

 ### Fun Facts:

-- Created by Linus Torvalds (Linux creator) in 2005 when he needed a better tool for Linux kernel development
+- Created by Linus Torvalds (Linux creator) in 2005 when he needed a better tool for Linux kernel development.

-- The German government publishes their constitution on GitHub
+- The German government publishes their constitution on GitHub.

-- Over 100 million repositories exist on GitHub alone It was published by the creator of Linux - Linus Torvalds in 2005.
+- Over 100 million repositories exist on GitHub alone.

 </bonus-content>